datacommonsorg/docsite/api/sheets/get_name.md

 Given a cell or a column range of cells with [DCIDs](/glossary.md) (unique identifiers for all entities in the Data Commons knowledge graph), return the names associated with the given DCIDs.

-## General information about this method
+## General information about this formula

 **Formula**: `=DCGETNAME(dcids)`